blueey2/linked-blog-starter-md/publish/Interview.md

     _Answer:_  I provided technical assistance to both church personnel and congregation members, addressing their technology-related needs.
 This involved a combination of adept technical problem-solving, end-user support, and efficient project coordination to enhance the church's technological capabilities.

-2. **How did you ensure uninterrupted services and events by swiftly resolving hardware and software issues for church staff and volunteers?
-Could you provide an example?**

-    _Answer:_ I took a proactive approach to resolve hardware and software issues during services and events.
-Once during an event, we encountered a sudden audio issue that affected the  service.
-I identified it as a software glitch within the audio system.
-Leveraging my technical expertise, I performed on-the-spot troubleshooting and software reconfiguration, restoring the audio quality and ensuring the uninterrupted flow of the service.

 3. **Tell us about your role in managing and optimizing the church's network infrastructure.
 What strategies did you use to ensure consistent connectivity for both internal users and guests?**

-    _Answer:_ As the manager of the church's network infrastructure, I ensured reliable connectivity for both internal users and guests.
+    _Answer:_ As support for the church's network infrastructure, I ensured reliable connectivity for both internal users and guests.
 One strategy involved regular maintenance of routers, switches, and access points to prevent potential disruptions.
 Additionally, I implemented network monitoring tools to proactively identify and address any performance issues.
 This allowed us to provide consistent and seamless connectivity, contributing to positive technology experiences for everyone.

 4. **Could you share how you administered the church's Active Directory system, including managing user accounts, permissions, and resource access?**